C0D3D3V/Moodle-DL/CONTRIBUTING.md

 All members of the project community must abide by the [Contributor Covenant, version 2.0](CODE_OF_CONDUCT.md).
 Only by respecting each other we can develop a productive, collaborative community.
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting [moodle-dl@vogt.ml](mailto:moodle-dl@vogt.ml) and/or a project maintainer.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting [moodle-dl@ist-ein-knaller.de](mailto:moodle-dl@ist-ein-knaller.de) and/or a project maintainer.

 We appreciate your courtesy of avoiding political questions here.
 Issues which are not related to the project itself will be closed by our community managers.